How to become a Diplomatic Service officer

 To join as a diplomatic administrative officer you'll usually need 5 GCSEs at grades 9 to 4 (A* to C).
 If you apply to become an operational or policy officer, you'll usually need A levels or equivalent qualifications.

-You can find out more about apprenticeship entry to these roles from the Foreign, Commonwealth and Development Office.
+You can find out more about entry to these roles from the Foreign, Commonwealth and Development Office.

 If you're a graduate with at least a lower second class degree, you can apply to the Diplomatic Service Fast Stream programme, which leads to senior management posts in the service.